dotnet/docs-aspire/docs/community-toolkit/hosting-meilisearch.md

 ### Add Meilisearch client

-In the _:::no-loc text="Program.cs":::_ file of your client-consuming project, call the <xref:Microsoft.Extensions.Hosting.AspireMeilisearchExtensions.AddMeilisearchClient*> extension method on any <xref:Microsoft.Extensions.Hosting.IHostApplicationBuilder> to register an `MeilisearchClient` for use via the dependency injection container.
+In the _:::no-loc text="Program.cs":::_ file of your client-consuming project, call the `Microsoft.Extensions.Hosting.AspireMeilisearchExtensions.AddMeilisearchClient` extension method on any <xref:Microsoft.Extensions.Hosting.IHostApplicationBuilder> to register an `MeilisearchClient` for use via the dependency injection container.
 The method takes a connection name parameter.

 ```csharp
 builder.AddMeilisearchClient(connectionName: "meilisearch");